Learning Guides

 Names Have Power: Why Math and Physics Vocabulary Is Not Optional

-Note-Taking During Lectures in Math and Physics: Why It Usually Fails
+Note-Taking in Math and Physics Lectures: Why It Fails and What to Do

 Why Study Math and Physics in the Age of AI?